This page is about BMW motorcycle battery safety, but applies to most lead acid batteries.

 The black plastic cap is removed and kept.
 It does not seal the acid in the container.
 The acid is sealed in with a piece of metal tape.
 Then I set the acid container on top of the battery and push it down.
 The battery has a knife in each cell that automatically punches a hole in the acid container.
 Now the acid starts draining into the cells.
 It will take several minutes for it to all drain into the battery case.
 This is really clean and simple when compared to the old way of doing it.
 The chance of acid spills and damage are greatly reduced.
 I have done this twice just recently and not one drop of acid was dripped onto my workbench.

 The acid has drained in and the battery is now full.
-At that point the voltage measured 12 volts and was climbing all by itself.
+At that point, the voltage measured 12 volts and was climbing all by itself.

 The “setup” for charging a battery

-With the acid added to the battery it started heating up.
+With the acid added to the battery, it will start heating up.
 That is normal, so don’t worry about it.
-One “should” let it set for a couple of hours to cool off before starting the charge.
-In this case it was late evening and I wanted it to charge overnight and be ready for use in the morning.
+One “should” let it sit for a couple of hours to cool off before starting the charge.
+In this case, it was late evening and I wanted it to charge overnight and be ready for use in the morning.
 I decided to start charging it at that time.
 Charging also heats up a battery.
 If I had started the charge at the usual 10% of the amp hour rating of 12 amps, my charge of 1.2 amps “could” have added enough heat to make it hotter than desired.
 Put your hand on a battery that has been filled for 10-15 minutes, it is quite hot.
 You don’t ever want your charging to make it that hot.
 Now is where the Variac comes in.
 I am using the homemade one shown above.
 I just adjusted the Variac to provide the charger with just enough voltage to give me the desired charge current.
 I decided to charge it at about 1/2 amp.
 That is a really low trickle, but enough to charge it up.
 It is safer to charge a battery slowly than at a fast rate.

 This shows the output voltage of the Variac.
 I really have no interest in the fact that it is 104 volts, only that I get the desired charging current.
 Within one hour the charge voltage had risen to 12.48.
 In the morning I found that the current had dropped to .3 amps and the charge voltage had risen to 13.89 shown below.
 That could sound like it is not fully charged up, so I increased the charge current to about .6 amps and that required a voltage of 14.2.
 That showed me that the battery was fully charged.
-I arrived at the .6 amps by knowing that if I had used the 10% rule to fully charge it, the current would drop to about 1/2 of the starting current, or .6 amps.
+I arrived at the .6 amps by knowing that if I had used the 10% rule to fully charge it, the current would drop to about 1/2 of the starting current or .6 amps.